devoNOTbevo/react-ts-boilerplate/README.md

 The goal is to have React code that is easily testable, mockable, interchangable, and readable.
 It is also something I want to continue to work on to provide and represent an ideal and consistent structure for React projects.

+### Architecture Considerations/Requirements

+These are the things I want in a React app (or any app) insofar as I can achieve them sensibly.
+This started with wanting a way to easily change out functions being called by hooks e.g. `login`.
+If I decided to switch managed services, I wanted it to be seamless.
+I could have just provided an interface in addition to my custom hooks actions, but then implementation details and configuration are still a problem, like in the case with firebase where the app needs to be initialized.

+So with that said here are the needs:

+1. a provider pattern in order to easily switch out implementations when necessary.
+2. a way to test and mock easily.
+3. a place to bootstrap some third-party functionality (e.g. firebase).
+4. global state
+5. a place to connect components with services that had access to global state
+6. some sort of reducer + state machine pattern that made sense but was simple

+with these requirements I came up with:

+1. a global state using useReducer, an action pattern similar to Redux/finite state machines, and Context API
+2. services with interfaces being provided by `react-service-container`.
+Since services are provided and dependencies are injected they can be easily tested.
+3. `mock-service-worker` provides any server-side functionality I want to mock or test.
+Again, since services are provided and dependencies are injected they can leverage `msw` more easily.
+4. custom hooks that return "actions" which can call service methods, have access to global state, can dispatch new state, and perform side effects using `useEffect`.
+5. providers which can flexibly handle application logic for which service to provide based on environment, context, or arbitrary factors.
+6. TypeScript to implement interfaces, extended types (from third-party libraries), and prop types.

 ## Structure

 There are several folders to explain: